 Evelin is also an alumni of The Funders’ Network PLACES Fellows (Professionals Learning About Community, Equity, and Smart Growth), an active volunteer with the California Conference for Equality and Justice (CCEJ), and sits on the Leadership Council of the Latino Giving Circle Network of the Latino Community Foundation.
 She is a proud daughter of immigrants from El Salvador and lives in the Mid-City community of Los Angeles with her regal beagle and her two precocious cats.

-Gayle Northrop is a consultant, coach, and educator, and president of Northrop Nonprofit Consulting, a firm specializing in strategic planning, organization development and leadership development for social impact organizations worldwide.
+Gayle Northrop is a consultant, coach and educator, as well as president of Northrop Nonprofit Consulting, a firm specializing in strategic planning, organization development and leadership development for social impact organizations worldwide.
 With broad international experience, Gayle has dedicated her career to helping drive positive social change through strengthened systems, improved service delivery, and more effective measurement and communication of impact.
 Since its inception in 2001, Northrop Nonprofit Consulting has worked with organizations across the legal spectrum, including Human Rights Watch, Red Bull, Virgin Unite, Homeboy Industries, and the Charlize Theron Africa Outreach Project.

 undergraduate students eager to explore ways to blend purpose and profit in their careers and in their lives.

 Gayle’s work in Africa includes co-founding and now serving on the board of Spark Health Africa, an organization working with governments to strengthen African health systems for better health outcomes.
 She is an advisor to the Bertha Centre for Social Innovation & Entrepreneurship at the University of Cape Town Graduate School of Business where she works on strategy, program design, and a multiyear initiative driving social innovation in health in the global south.